patrickamsler/ml-notes/readme.md

 \text{number of inputs} * \text{number of neurons} + \text{number of biases}
 $$

+For layer 1 in the example with 5 inputs:
+- W1 is (5, 4) = 20 weight parameters
+- b1 is (4) bias parameters
+- total 24 parameters

+For layer 3 in the example:
+- W3 is (5, 3) = 15 weight parameters
+- b3 is (3) bias parameters
+- total 18 parameters

 ### Neural Network with Tensorflow

 Neural network with 2 hidden layer and 1 output layer.
 Epochs (iterations) are the number of times the model sees the training data.